What is r.Cup?

 Why choose reuse?

 r.Cup reduces the need for single-use cups at live events while also offering a more profitable and better environmental solution for artists, tour managers, sports teams, festivals, venues and concessionaires.
-The reuse ripple effect starts with our partners showing guests they care about the environment, which incentivizes and inspires them to take control of their own waste stream.

 Are reusables safe?